vtexdocs/dev-portal-content/docs/release-notes/correction-in-events-sent-to-facebook-business-extension.md

 title: "Correction in events sent to Facebook Business Extension"
 slug: "correction-in-events-sent-to-facebook-business-extension"
 createdAt: "2022-11-21T13:55:00.000Z"
+type: "fixed"
 hidden: false
-excerpt: 'The Facebook Business Extension and Conversions API app is the one-stop shop for merchants to easily connect their stores to Facebook services through the FBE platform.'
+excerpt: "We have adjusted the architecture of the Facebook Business Extension and Conversions API app so that events won't be triplicated anymore."
 ---

 ![VTEX IO App](https://img.shields.io/badge/-VTEX%20IO%20App-orange)